MIDS-scaling-up/v2/week09/hw/README.md

 * How long does it take to complete the training run? (hint: this session is on distributed training, so it will take a while)
 * Do you think your model is fully trained?
 * Were your GPUs fully utilized?
-* Did you monitor network traffic (hint: use nmon) ?
+* Did you monitor network traffic (hint: '''apt install nmon''') ?
 Was network the bottleneck?